Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 The *Starter Kit: Server Room Monitoring* is an open source kit to monitor server room installations.
 The basic kit is equipped with the following
-Sensors: One :ref:`Ambient Light Bricklet <ambient_light_bricklet>` (e.g. to
+Sensors: :ref:`Ambient Light Bricklet <ambient_light_bricklet>` (
-monitor the room illumination),
+monitors room illumination),
-:ref:`Temperature Bricklet <temperature_bricklet>` (e.g. to monitor
+:ref:`Temperature Bricklet <temperature_bricklet>` (monitors
-the temperature in the server rack) and a
+temperature in the server rack) and a
-:ref:`PTC Bricklet <ptc_bricklet>` with attachable temperature sensor probe (e.g. to monitor the temperature in a server).
-The included enclosure lets you mount the kit directly in a 19" server rack.
+:ref:`PTC Bricklet <ptc_bricklet>` with attachable temperature sensor probe (monitors temperature in a server).
+The included enclosure can be mounted directly in a 19" server rack.

-The kit uses the Tinkerforge building blocks, such that it can be extended easily by more temperature probes, other sensors types (e.g. motion detector), in- or outputs (to switch computers on/off or to monitor doors) and so on.
+The kit uses the Tinkerforge building blocks.
+It can be extended by more temperature probes, other sensors types (e.g. motion detector), in- or outputs (to switch computers on/off or to monitor doors) and so on.
-This way it is adaptable flexibly to your needs.
+It is flexible and you can adapt it to your needs.

-One or more external controlling devices, such as (Embedded-) PCs, smart phones or tablets, can be used to control the hardware from outside over the Ethernet connection.
-Therefore monitoring over the Internet is directly possible.
-Power Supply is possible over onboard
+One or more external controlling devices, such as (Embedded-) PCs, smart phones or tablets, can be used to control the hardware over the Ethernet connection.
+Monitoring directly over the Internet is possible.
+Power can be supplied with
 `Power over Ethernet (PoE) <https://en.wikipedia.org/wiki/Power_over_Ethernet>`__.

-The kit allows to modify soft- and hardware.
-The casing consists of tinker-friendly PMMA which can be easily modified (e.g. drill new holes with simple wood drill).
-Additionally mounting holes for different :ref:`Bricklets <product_overview_bricklets>` and :ref:`Bricks <product_overview_bricks>` are provided, e.g.:
+The soft- and hardware of the kit can be modified.
+The casing consists of tinker-friendly PMMA, you can drill new holes with simple wood drill.
+Mounting holes for different :ref:`Bricklets <product_overview_bricklets>` and :ref:`Bricks <product_overview_bricks>` are provided, by default you can mount:

 :ref:`Analog In Bricklet <analog_in_bricklet>`,
 :ref:`Analog Out Bricklet <analog_in_bricklet>`,